smallest-cock/CustomQuickchat/README.md

 Enables custom quickchats in Rocket League

-Chats are sent using the native Rocket League chat system ✔️
+Chats are sent through the native Rocket League chat system ✔️
   - Better than using a script + macros to simulate keypresses, which is error prone and hacky (temporarily blocks gameplay inputs while chats are typed out)

 ## Installation